So you’re wondering what Yerba Mate tea is exactly….

-Yerba mate delivers a much gentler, calmer energy boost than coffee.
+Yerba mate delivers an energy boost, but a much gentler, calmer one than coffee.
 Similar to tea, it gives you the wakefulness of coffee, but without the jitteriness and intestinal discomfort.
 It has 85 mg of caffeine per eight ounces, which is more than tea, but less than coffee.

 Promotes Healthy Weight Loss

 On thing that helped skyrocket mate’s popularity in the west was its inclusion in a segment about teas that can aid in weight loss on the Dr. Oz TV show.
 It is true that there is some evidence that yerba mate might reduce appetite, increase energy expenditure, improve insulin sensitivity and burn stored fat, but much more study is needed before any concrete statements can be made.